Course Title: Master of Arts in Criminology

-Students must normally hold a second class honours degree, lower division (2.2) or higher in the area of social science, law, sociology, psychology or cognate discipline.
+Students must normally hold a second class honours degree, higher division (2.1) or higher in the area of social science, law, sociology, psychology or cognate discipline.
 Please be sure to include transcripts of your final degree award at time of application.
 If this is not readily available please include transcripts of your academic career to date.

 Applicants who do not meet the minimum academic requirements but who have significant relevant professional or vocational experience will also be considered.
 In addition to the online application form, this latter category of applicants should include two written references with their application and also may be asked to present for interview.

 Criminology is an exciting inter-disciplinary subject that draws on sociology, psychology and law to focus on issues such as the causes of crime, the meaning of crime and societal reactions to crime.
-The MA in Criminology in TU Dublin provides students with a strong theoretical grounding in, and understanding of, contemporary criminological issues as well as advanced training in research skills.
+The MA in Criminology in TU Dublin provides students with a strong theoretical grounding in, and understanding of, contemporary criminological issues as well as advanced training in research skills - View programme brochure.

 The MA in Criminology provides the opportunity for those who work in the criminal justice system or related agencies to reflect on their work from within an academic discipline.
 It also provides graduate students with a thorough foundation in research methods, theoretical principles and contemporary debates as a prelude to a career in research, policy making, academia or further study (PhD.).

-Students will be required to complete three core modules, two of six optional modules and a dissertation.
+Students will be required to complete four core modules, two optional modules and a dissertation.

 - Criminological Theory